adarshaacharya/portfolio-v2/content/posts/08-react-lists-and-reconciliation/index.md

 When we add the new mobile on the top of list, React only sees the text content in the first item in the list and notices that `Nokia` element changes to `Nexus` then re-render it.... similarly it looks at second element and founds `Lenovo` changed to `Sony` and re-render it....
 This goes till the last util whole item below it gets re-rendered.
 Remember I say it only looks at the text node not anything else.

-So, that brings to another point of reconcilation :
+So, that brings to another point of reconciliation :

-> Every DOM node is associated to the element, If that element changes then the DOM node
+> 💡 Every DOM node is associated to the element, If that element changes then the DOM node
 > changes.
 If the element is destroyed that DOM node is gonna be destroyed.

 In our case if Mobile item gets changed then its corresponding DOM node will also get changed.

 <img src="diffing-unkeyed-lists.png" alt="diffing-unkeyed-lists"/>

-_The thing with list of elemnents in virtual DOM is that element push or pop at the end by default so you mightn't notice any re-render if you push item at end._
+_The thing with list of elements in virtual DOM is that element push or pop at the end by default so you mightn't notice any re-render if you push item at end._

 ### Solution